About the Program

 Other notable events held by this program include America Recycles Day and Recyclemania.
 The third program, known as the Sustainable Office Program, focuses on faculty and academic departments.
 The Sustainable Office Program evaluates a variety offices and compose recommendations on how to be more sustainable.
 Recommendations include switching to 100% recycled content paper and purchasing items with a Green Seal.

 Today, Cynthia Signett’s legacy continues to be a driving force in the program’s sustainable efforts.
 Without her inspiring commitment and service to the program, Associated Students Sustainability would not be where it is currently.
 So thank you Cynthia Signett and all those who made this program possible.

 Materials collected in 1991 - aluminum cans, bottles, glass

 CSUN was one of the last Cal States to have started a recycling program

-AS Recycling started with 10 ubc bins and a pilot paper program in three campus buildings
+AS Recycling started with 10 UBC bins and a pilot paper program in three campus buildings.The program grew to over 70 UBC bin placements throughout campus

 Started out with fewer than 15 recycling locations